ProjectHackernewsGroup04/Documentation/SCALING.md

 Our components are deployed on a single server.
 ![](https://github.com/ProjectHackernewsGroup04/Documentation/blob/master/images/Screenshot%202018-11-24%20at%2014.05.57.png)

-We chose to scale HackerNews project using horizontal scaling where we add more (virtual) machines to our cluster using Docker Swarm.
-This setup support scaleability and roll-on updating.
+We chose to scale HackerNews project using horizontal scaling using Docker Swarm cluster.

 ### Guide

-Inside vm `/app/`:
+Inside vm of the project `cd /app/`:

 * Add swarm to project: